 Kerri-Ann Jones leads The Pew Charitable Trusts’ crosscutting agenda on research and science.
 This includes working to ensure the quality of research supported across Pew and managing specific research investments.
 She oversees a portfolio that includes biomedical and environmental research as well as research and analysis examining topics that include fiscal policy, broadband coverage, and student debt.

-Before coming to Pew, Jones worked as a senior technical expert for translating research into action—an initiative of the U.S. Agency for International Development to improve maternal, newborn, and child health.
-From 2009 to 2014, she served as the assistant secretary of state for oceans and international environmental and scientific affairs at the State Department, helping to shape policy for sustainable fisheries, wildlife trafficking, toxic chemicals, pandemic preparedness, and international scientific cooperation.
-She also served as the associate director for national security and international affairs at the White House Office of Science and Technology Policy during the Clinton administration.
+Before coming to Pew, Jones was a senior technical adviser to a maternal, newborn, and child health project supported by the U.S. Agency for International Development.
+Previously, she served as the assistant secretary of state for oceans and international environmental and scientific affairs at the U.S. State Department and as associate director for national security and international affairs in the White House Office of Science and Technology Policy.

-Jones holds a bachelor’s degree from Barnard College and a Ph.D. from Yale University’s Department of Molecular Biophysics and Biochemistry.
+Jones holds a bachelor’s degree in chemistry from Barnard College and a doctorate in molecular biophysics and biochemistry from Yale University.